 After completing core modules, you will move on to more advanced and specialised modules that are driven by our departmental research expertise.

-Your independent research project allows you to develop your own interests.
-Previous topics have included shellfisheries and water quality, turtle ecology in Greece and coral reef conservation strategies in the Caribbean and Indonesia.
+In the final year you will have the opportunity to select an independent research project through which you can further develop your own interests.
+Previous topics have included studies on oyster fisheries and water quality with local industry, fieldwork on sea turtle ecology in Greece and identifying coral reef conservation strategies in the Caribbean and Indonesia.

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.

 Studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable, and organised.

 If you spend a full year abroad you'll only pay 15% of your usual tuition fee to Essex for that year.
 You won't pay any tuition fees to your host university

 Alternatively, you can spend your third year on a placement year with an external organisation.
 This is usually focussed around your course, and enables you to learn about a particular sector, company or job role, apply your academic knowledge in a practical working environment, and receive inspiration for future career pathways.